Termite Control in Los Angeles, CA

 What Kind of Damage Can Termites Cause

-Termites are among the most insidious pests plaguing property owners throughout Los Angeles and surrounding Southern California.
-Causing billions of dollars in damage in the United States every year, termites can be incredibly destructive.
 If you have seen evidence of termites on your property, understand that the problem cannot and will not go away on its own; it must be addressed by a professional as soon as possible to avoid further damage to your property.

-What’s the Difference between Subterranean and Drywood Termites?
+What’s the Difference Between Subterranean and Drywood Termites?

-ubterranean and drywood termites are two common types of termites that cause significant damage to wooden structures.
+Subterranean and drywood termites are two common types of termites that cause significant damage to wooden structures.

 - Subterranean termites live in the soil and require contact with moisture to survive, typically building elaborate underground nests connected to above-ground food sources via mud tubes.